Mara Beller

-Mara Beller (מרה בלר; born Mara Baruch; August 14, 1945 – October 30, 2004) was a Jewish historian and philosopher of science.
+Mara Beller (מרה בלר; born Mara Baruch; August 14, 1945 – October 30, 2004) was an Israeli historian and philosopher of science.

 Early life and education

 Beller was born in the Soviet Union and migrated to Israel at age 19.
 She obtained her M.Sc. degree in the history and philosophy of science at the Hebrew University of Jerusalem in 1976.
 In 1983 she received her doctorate in history from the University of Maryland with a dissertation titled "The Genesis and Interpretation of Quantum Physics, 1925-1927".

 Career

 Beller was the Barbara Druss Dibner Professor of History and Philosophy of Science at the Hebrew University of Jerusalem, Israel.

 Work

 Beller is mainly known for her book Quantum Dialogue: The Making of a Revolution and her intervention in the Sokal affair.

 In Quantum Dialogue she draws out the early historical development of quantum mechanics, which she describes as moving from a state of "concepts in flux" into one in which "this dialogical flux is flattened into a monological narrative".
 Beller puts the theory's historical development into a critical perspective, drawing upon works by philosophers of science Thomas Kuhn and Imre Lakatos.
 She describes how in the early years of quantum mechanics some physicists, particularly Niels Bohr, systematically shut down what the historian of science Olival Freire Jr. later termed "the controversy on the foundations and interpretation of quantum mechanics."
 The book received the Morris D. Forkosch Prize for the best book in intellectual history published in 1999.

 Beller took a public position in the science wars with her short paper "The Sokal Hoax: At Whom Are We Laughing?".
 The paper was a response to the Sokal affair and received widespread attention: in a letter to Physics Today on April 7, 1999, Jean Bricmont and Alan Sokal responded to it as well as to an article by David Mermin.
 The magazine published their letter along with responses by Mermin and Beller.
 In her response, Beller argues for teaching alternatives to the Copenhagen interpretation in quantum mechanics courses, concluding with the following words:

 We need not "try to convince" each other.
 There is no need for us to agree.
 We will be amply rewarded if each of us emerges from the encounter with a little more insight and understanding than before.

 In her later years, Beller wrote a play that features a fictitious love affair between the poet Marina Tsvetaeva and the physicist Albert Einstein.
 It was staged at the Hebrew University of Jerusalem in 2005, a few months after Beller's death.